-Before you can claim SEIS tax relief you must have received an SEIS3 form from the company in which you have invested.
-This form confirms the amount you invested and states that the investment is eligible for tax relief.
+First, you must have received an SEIS3 form from the company in which you have invested.
+This form confirms the amount invested and confirms it is eligible for tax relief.

-A company is issued SEIS3s by the SCEC (the Small Companies Enterprise Centre – a part of the HMRC) once it has been trading for four months or if it has spent 70% of its total investment.
+The SCEC (part of HMRC) issues a company with SEIS3s.
+This occurs when it has been trading for four months or if it has spent 70% of its total investment.
 The company then passes an SEIS3 form on to each investor, who completes and submits it as part of their tax return.

-Remember, HMRC may ask to see your SEIS3 form even after your taxes have been processed, so be sure to keep it safe.
+Note, HMRC may ask to see your SEIS3 form even after processing your taxes.
+Be sure to keep it safe.

-Tax relief can be claimed up to five years after the 31 of January for the year in which the SEIS investment was made.
+Tax relief can be claimed up to five years after the 31st of January of the year you make the SEIS investment.

-SEIS relief applies only to individuals (and not, for example, companies or trusts).
-In order to qualify for Income Tax relief, you cannot be ‘connected’ to the investee company by significant financial interest or employment.
-You are recognised as being connected to the company if you are a paid company employee, partner or director.
+SEIS relief applies only to individuals and not, for example, companies or trusts.
+To qualify for Income Tax relief, you cannot be ‘connected’ to the investee company.
+You are "connected" to the company if you are a paid company employee, partner or director.
 The exception is if you are an unpaid director of the company, in which case you may still claim Income Tax relief.

-You are also connected to the company and therefore ineligible to receive Income Tax relief if you have a 30% or greater interest in the company or any subsidiary (this includes share capital, voting rights and the rights to assets).
+You are connected to the company if you have a 30% or greater interest in the company or any subsidiary.
+This includes share capital, voting rights and the rights to assets).